Capsize-Games/airunner_nexus/README.md

 Run AI allows you to run a threaded Stable Diffusion socket server.

-The implementation is a low level socket server which accepts JSON encoded byte chunks requests (1024 byte default) and assembles them, decodes them, processes the request and returns a response to any connected client.
+The implementation is a low level socket server which accepts JSON encoded byte packets requests (1024 byte default) and assembles them, decodes them, processes the request and returns a response to any connected client.